AlexanderLabWHOI/EUKnique/README.md

 ## Set-up

 To use this repository, the config file needs to updated with the paths of the single-cell RNA-seq data in `fastq` format.
 In addition, `salmon index` must be used to create a salmon index of the relevant reference genomes and transcriptomes of the species in question for the particular sequence experiment.
+If you wish to make the `salmon` indices concurrently with running the pipeline, set `makesalmon` to 1 in `config.yaml`.

+In addition, a transcript to gene map must be created for each of the reference transcriptomes.
+This can be accomplished by modifying and running the `make_subdirectory_table.py` and `make_tg_map.py` scripts in `accessory-scripts`, or by setting `maketg` to 1 in `config.yaml`.
+Both the `salmon` index and the transcript-to-gene map only need to be created once per reference transcriptome, so these flags may be set to zero once the pipeline has been run once successfully.

 ## Description of original Seq-Well experiment for which analysis pipeline was designed